Borderline gestational diabetes diagnosis

 - Just over the threshold targets

 Bearing in mind that test threshold levels differ from one hospital to another, this could be a huge difference in actual blood glucose levels and therefore what is classed as a borderline diagnosis in one hospital may be a clear positive diagnosis result in another.

-Through research conducted in our Facebook support group, we can safely say that borderline or not, it’s best to follow a good diet which will help control blood sugar levels, alongside exercise.
-You will see from the many comments below, many ladies still needed help with medication or insulin to keep blood glucose levels under control, even if they were told they were ‘borderline’
+Through research conducted in our Facebook support group, we can safely say that borderline or not, it’s best to follow a good diet that will help control blood sugar levels, alongside exercise.
+You will see from the many comments below, many ladies still needed help with medication or insulin to keep blood glucose levels under control, even if they were told they were ‘borderline’ at the start

 - I was 5.7 for fasting (.2 over) and fine after.
-Midwife dismissed it and said retest 6 wks after baby.
+The midwife dismissed it and said retest 6 wks after the baby.
 Only referred me as I had sugar in my urine (only time).
-Took over 1 month to see diabetic midwife as I was low priority.
-I was on insulin 3 days after testing and never got my fasting levels within range
+Took over 1 month to see a diabetic midwife as I was a low priority.
+I was on insulin 3 days after testing and never got my fasting levels within the range

 - I was told they had just changed the threshold and was just over the new threshold “borderline”.
 So if I’d gotten tested a week before I wouldn’t have been diagnosed with it.
 Ended up on metformin.

 - I was only just over too, diet control for just over a week then metformin for a few weeks and metformin and insulin for the rest of pregnancy.
 Numbers just kept rising even though I was careful with what I ate

 - They originally told me I had ‘just’ failed the test, I never ever took it like that and right enough my GD developed badly and I was on metformin and glibenclamide to control my numbers and still could only eat little to no carbs

 - I was borderline too and ended up on max metformin